Dynamic Range Minimum Queries on the Ultra-Wide Word RAM: The Ultra-Wide Word RAM Model

 \section{The Ultra-Wide Word RAM Model}

 The \emph{word RAM} model of computation~\cite{Hagerup1998} consists of an unbounded memory of $w$-bit words and a standard instruction set including arithmetic, boolean, and bitwise operations (denoted `$\&$,' `$|$,' and `$\sim$' for \textit{and}, \textit{or} and \textit{not}) and shifts (denoted `$\gg$' and `$\ll$') such as those available in standard programming languages (e.g., C).
 We assume that we can store a pointer to the input in a single word and hence $w \geq \log n$, where $n$ is the input size.
 The time complexity of a word RAM algorithm is the number of instructions, and the space is the number of words the algorithm stores.
+For our main result, we focus here on the space used in addition to input array.

 The \emph{ultra-wide word RAM} (UWRAM) model of computation~\cite{FLNS2015} extends the word RAM model with special \emph{ultrawords} of $w^2$ bits.
 As in~\cite{FLNS2015}, we distinguish between the \emph{restricted UWRAM} that supports a minimal set of instructions on ultrawords consisting of addition, subtraction, shifts, and bitwise boolean operations, and the \emph{multiplication UWRAM} that additionally supports multiplications.
 We extend the notation for bitwise operations and shifts to ultrawords.
 The UWRAM (restricted and multiplication) also supports contiguous and scattered memory access operations, as described below.
 The time complexity is the number of instructions (on standard words or ultrawords), and the space complexity is the number of words used by the algorithms, where each ultraword is counted as $w$ words.
 The UWRAM model captures (and idealizes) modern vector processing architectures~\cite{CRDI2007, LNOM2008, Reinders2013, Stephensetal2017}.
 See Farzan et al.~\cite{FLNS2015} for a detailed discussion of the applicability of the UWRAM model.